-The Foundation is pleased to announce the Grants Advisory Board for Youth (GABY) is now accepting proposals for the 2021 school year!
-This year's theme is "Youth Promoting Adaptability and Rebuilding Through Community Equity."
+The Foundation is pleased to announce the Grants Advisory Board for Youth (GABY) is now accepting proposals!
+This year's theme is "Youth Leading Sustainable and Equitable Education and Wellness Programs."

-GABY seeks to fund projects that have adapted or are shifting due to the COVID-19 pandemic, and that meet a need in support of historically or currently underserved populations.
+GABY seeks to fund projects that meet a need in support of historically or currently underserved populations.
 Projects that amplify existing efforts or help organizations increase their reach or sustainability are encouraged.

 ABOUT THE GABY PROGRAM

 GABY supports youth to develop knowledge of philanthropy, skills for serving community, and resources for implementing youth-led projects.
 Since its inception in 2003, GABY has granted over $500,000 to more than 300 youth-led projects throughout the Sacramento region.
-During the 2019-2020 program year alone, the GABY board distributed grants to eight youth-led projects totaling $6,300.
-The funding made possible environmental support projects, mental health campaigns, an outdoor youth camp, the creation of spaces for diverse populations, and opportunities to reduce waste and hydrate the community.
+During the 2020-2021 program year, the GABY board distributed grants to five youth-led projects totaling $5,000.
+The funding granted supported youth making equitable change by addressing the affects of the pandemic through a variety of visual arts and environmental education projects.

 This grant opportunity is closed.